 So it’s been a while since I’ve blogged but I’m not going to bore you with excuses blah blah new job blah blah writing other things blah blah blah!
 Anyways today I want to talk about shopping.

-The other day I went into Penny’s to pick up some pieces for my upcoming Disney trip and some of the bits I like they didn’t have in my size so I grabbed some smaller ones just to get and idea of the outfits together and such.
-Now I’m a size 12 (In general) I say in general because sometimes it depends on the materials etc for example yesterday I tried on:
+The other day I went into Penny’s to pick up some pieces for my upcoming Disney trip and some of the bits I like they didn’t have in my size so I grabbed some smaller ones just to get an idea of the outfits together and such.
+Now I’m a size 12 (In general) I say in general because sometimes it depends on the materials etc, for example, yesterday I tried on:

 A blue dress in a size 12 that didn’t fit me at all the material was stiff and I looked stuffed into the dress.

 A red top in a size 10 that was too small which I expected but mostly just on my arms